You’ve heard it many times before.

 This is your wake-up call: Don’t let anything hold you back.

 Epic content isn’t anything fancy.
-Some of the examples I shared with you are from average bloggers and marketers who may not even have deeper insights about customers like you do.
+Some of the examples I shared with you are from average bloggers and content marketers who may not even have deeper insights about customers like you do.

 They just don’t let fear stop them.
-They want to help their audience and attract new ones.
+They want to help their target audience and attract new ones.
 You can change your world with words.
 In this new year, “epic” should be your focus.

 What elements do you think epic content has that I didn’t mention in this article?